+Switch from root account to has account su has permission of # Add ACL and grant rwx the S directory warehouse to the account test .

 '''

-#Switch from root account to has account

-su has

-#Add ACL and grant rwx permissions of the directory warehouse to the

-account test.

-hadoop fs -setfacl -m user:test:rwx /user/hive/warehouse
+hadoop fs - setfacl - m user : test : rwx / user / hive /

+warehouse

 '''

 The test account recreates the database successfully.